Breast Cancer Treatment Guidelines

-There are various breast cancer treatment options available depending on the type of cancer that has been identified by the pathologist.
+Various breast cancer treatment options are available depending on the type of cancer identified by the pathologist.
 Commonly, patients undergo surgery to remove the cancer.
-Breast cancer surgery can range from a small lumpectomy, to a double mastectomy.
-Our breast cancer surgeons extensive skill and experience enable them to perform among the highest-quality breast cancer surgery available.
+Breast cancer surgery can range from a small lumpectomy to a double mastectomy.
+Our breast cancer surgeons’ extensive skill and experience enable them to perform the highest-quality breast cancer surgery available.

 Surgical Breast Cancer Treatments

-There are three main principles that are followed in breast cancer treatment surgeries:
+Three main principles are followed in breast cancer treatment surgeries: